 Now that the whole world is watching the military aggression of Russia against Ukraine from the territory of Belarus, the Belarusians are faced with the words “accomplices of aggression”.
-These are addressed not only to Lukashenko and his subordinates, but imply that all the Belarusians are to blame for not fighting on the side of Ukraine.
+These are addressed not only to Lukashenko and his subordinates but imply that all the Belarusians are to blame for not fighting on the Ukrainian side.

 We are not.

 And now let’s move on to the group of readers who react to the “collective guilt of the Belarusians” in the most raucous way possible.
 Yes, I mean us Belarusians.
 Enemies have already realized that “collective guilt” can be used to drive a wedge between Ukrainians and Belarusians.
-Fake accounts are more and more present in discussion by real people, and persist in saying the same: Belarusians betrayed Ukraine, Belarusians are aggressors, Belarusians are bastards.
-It’s easy to recognize those fakes: they usually have an empty account, and only more bots among their friends.
+Fake accounts are more and more present in discussions by real people and persist in saying the same: Belarusians betrayed Ukraine, Belarusians are aggressors, Belarusians are bastards.
+It’s easy to recognize those fakes: they usually have empty social media accounts and only more bots among their friends.
 While you have to talk to the real Ukrainians and promise to do something, with trolls, the conversation should be short – submit a complaint and ban them.

 Most importantly – what are we to blame for?
-This is a really important question.
+This is an important question.
 We do feel guilty.
 But when we are accused of not confronting riot police with our bare hands, we are sort of confused.
 It causes surprise, not resentment.
 So that’s not what we’re guilty of.

 What are we guilty of?

-I confess, I’ve been pondering for a long time.
-I recollected different periods of Belarusian history and checked: what the things were that I was trying to skip, where I did not want to stop.
-For me, this extremely unpleasant point was the middle of the 1990s.
-That is, when Lukashenko first won the elections and then destroyed all democratic institutions, subjugated all branches of power and started building a police state.
+I confess I’ve been pondering for a long time.
+I recollected different periods of Belarusian history and checked: what the things were that I was trying to skip and where I did not want to stop.
+For me, this extremely unpleasant point was in the mid-1990s.
+That is when Lukashenko first won the presidential election and then destroyed all democratic institutions, subjugated all branches of power, and started building a police state.

 I, like the overwhelming majority of Belarusians, was just whining.
 I was telling jokes.
-At first, I still tried to vote against all kinds of referendums, then I gave up going altogether.
+At first, I still tried to vote against all kinds of referendums, but then I gave up going altogether.
 I made fun of the opposition.
-In general, I watched indifferently as they built a fence and put towers with machine-guns around me.
+In general, I watched indifferently as they built a fence and put towers with machine guns around me.

 That is my actual fault.
-I think my peers and older people also secretly understand this, but are afraid to admit it.
+I think my peers and older people also secretly understand this but are afraid to admit it.
 Or unafraid.
 It doesn’t matter.
 What’s important is that you can’t change the past.
-But it is possible to draw lessons from it for the future.
-Right now the task is different: to defeat the dictatorship.
-Vanquish a huge repressive apparatus, which now includes not only police, the KGB and other punitive agencies, but also those who should theoretically protect us from the rule of arbitrariness: the prosecutor’s office, the courts, even lawyers.
+But it is possible to draw lessons for the future from it.
+Right now, the task is different: to defeat the dictatorship.
+Vanquish a huge repressive apparatus, which now includes not only police, the KGB, and other punitive agencies but also those who should theoretically protect us from the rule of arbitrariness: the prosecutor’s office, the courts, and even lawyers.
 Add to this the now complete absence of any non-governmental organizations.

 But this does not mean that the task is impossible.
 Everything can be solved if we act to solve it.
 But if you are crying and arguing with your own people, then all your energy is wasted on this.
 Try to do something.
 Right now.